 One of my favourite Hamilton restaurants is Nabil’s Middle Eastern Fast Food at 1 Wilson Street.
 It’s located in a strip plaza and the decor is VERY basic ... this is “fast food” after all, and you order at the counter, but don’t be put off by that.
 The food is delicious!
 Their kebabs are the reason I keep going back.
 And their lentil soup hits the spot in cold weather.
 Sweet tooth?
 Try the baklava.
 You can get a shawarma or kebab sandwich for about $5, or around $10 for a plate with meat, veggies and rice.
 They also have vegetarian items.

-The Lebanese restaurant, La Luna, at 306 King Street West, is a little bit of a walk from downtown but still not too far.
-They have two Hamilton restaurants; their other branch is up on Concession Street.
+The Lebanese restaurant, La Luna, has several locations.
+The ones closest to downtown are 306 King Street West and 163 James South (right near the GO Station).
 No matter what main dish I get, I always order their deep fried cauliflower & grilled tomato slices, an absolutely addictive starter.
-They’re more upscale and have table service, tablecloths and real cutlery, so they’re priced accordingly.
 If you are travelling with your Aunt Martha who doesn’t want “spicy”, they also serve what they call a “Canadian menu” with burgers, steak, chicken fingers.

 4. Asian restaurants in Hamilton